 For those starting fresh, visit pinterest.com/business/create and follow the signup prompts.
 Although possible on mobile devices, the desktop interface offers the most seamless setup experience.

-Once converted, your business account immediately grants access to valuable features like audience insights, performance metrics, and promotional capabilities at no cost.
-This transition preserves all your existing pins and followers while adding tools specifically designed for content creators.
+Once converted, your Pinterest business account immediately grants access to valuable features like audience insights, performance metrics, and promotional tools.
+This transition preserves all your existing pins and followers while adding features designed for Pinterest content creators..

 Claim your website and social accounts

 Claiming your website on Pinterest establishes ownership and creates a powerful connection between your pins and blog.
-After verification, your profile picture appears alongside any pin from your domain, even when shared by others.
-Additionally, a “Follow” button appears with these pins, increasing your follower acquisition opportunities.
+After verification, your Pinterest profile picture appears alongside any pin from your domain, even when shared by other Pinterest users.
+Additionally, a “Follow” button appears with these pins, increasing your follower acquisition opportunities and boosting Pinterest blogging visibility.

 To claim your website: